Before you continue

 • Have seizure.

-• You have ketones in your urine and cannot reach your doctor for advice.
+• You have ketones in your urine or blood and cannot reach your doctor for advice.

 • Have symptoms of dehydration, such as dark yellow urine, dry mouth and lips, and dry skin.